The film “DaVinci” is currently in preproduction.

 In addition, there is a gallery featuring many behind-the-scenes images.

-Chuck continues to pursue his artistic work in photography and film, with the short film “DaVinci” currently in preproduction.
+Chuck continues to pursue his artistic work in photography and film.

 Follow Chuck Cranston’s photography on Instagram @chuckcranston01